I’ve been using a lot more Victorian Ash/Tasmanian Oak since moving back

 we can do with this beautiful, locally grown hardwood.
 I’ll be adding them to my shop as they become available.

-I’m excited to be back in my old workshop!
+I’m excited to be back in my old workshop and close to the timber mill again!

 With a backlog of custom-made signs over the Christmas period, I’m only just